Microsoft SQL Server 2022: Here’s what you need to know for a successful 2023

-On January 1, 2023, Microsoft will adjust the price of SQL Server 2022 for the first time in 10 years.
-A 10% price increase will occur for on-premises editions of SQL Server Enterprise, Standard, and Web across all purchasing channels.
+On January 1, 2023, Microsoft adjusted the price of SQL Server 2022 for the first time in 10 years.
+A 10% price increase went into effect for on-premises editions of SQL Server Enterprise, Standard, and Web across all purchasing channels.
 For existing SA customers, the price increase will not take effect until renewal.

 New Azure billing option

 With the release of SQL Server 2022, a new pay-as-you-go billing model is available through Azure.
 The consumption-based, cloud billing model is enabled by Azure Arc – meaning it will require a connection of SQL Server to Azure Arc as a prerequisite.

 This new billing model provides the flexibility to only pay for what you use without a need for a large upfront license investment.
 This PAYG model is not impacted by the January 2023 price increase.

 Next steps for Microsoft SQL Server 2022 success

 Please reach out to your SHI Account Executive to review pricing quotes and discuss any impact you may face with these changes.
 Backed by our large, in-house team of Microsoft licensing experts, we can help you navigate the right licensing models to fit your organization.